SaiSayNoomLeng-haru/Practice-Makes-Perfect/README.md

 # Practice-Makes-Perfect
 Lessons for front end development

-Date                    Lessons Name                  Remarks June 21            Online Course Website
+Date                    Project Name                  Remarks June 23                  To Do List 1